cognophile/prontostoreus/README.md

 ## Database configuration
 Having set up your MySQL server and its root user, edit the following example file to insert a password suitable for your chosen level of security, and execute it as the root MySQL user.

 Run the following commands to create the prontostoreus user and create the database.
+Only run `seed-db.sql` once all component migrations have been run.

 ```
 cp database/spawn-db.sql.example database/spawn-db.sql